 I didn’t want to go back and put primer over the paint so I just kept painting.
 You can see in the upper right photo where I applied a second coat of paint.
 The darker area just has one coat of paint.

 I applied a third coat of paint and didn’t notice any stains seeping through.
 There was not any staining of the paint on the top of the chest.
 Probably because there was a different type of wood or stain on the top.
 Two coats of paint for the top and I didn’t wax or seal the chalk.
 I like the flat look without waxing.

 I couldn’t let all those lovely details hide under the paint.
 I grabbed my sandpaper and started sanding by hand.
-After 30 minutes and not much to show for all that sanding I grabbed the battery operated sander.
-Those 3 coats of paint were adhered well.
+After 30 minutes and not much to show for all that sanding, I grabbed the battery-operated sander.
+Those 3 coats of paint adhered well.
 I would have never finished distressing the paint by hand.

 There is an art to using the sander and getting in all those tiny details.
 The sander is pretty powerful and it takes patience to not make a mess of the paint.

-Next I painted the pulls with Rustoleum oil rubbed bronze spray paint.
+Next, I painted the pulls with Rustoleum oil-rubbed bronze spray paint.
 The bronze color was close to the original color of the pulls.
-After painting them I put a set of pulls on one of the drawers and they just didn’t look right.
-I think the style of the pulls didn’t go with the new painted look.
+After painting them I put a set of pulls on one of the drawers and they just didn't look right.
+I think the style of the pulls didn't go with the newly painted look.
 I decided against using the original pulls.